Prize-Winning #iPhoneOnly Photos: From Dinos To Divers

 That photo, taken on an iPhone by documentary photographer Jashim Salam of Bangladesh, is the grand prize-winning photo of the 2018 iPhone Photography Awards.

 On Wednesday, the winners of the annual contest, now in its 11th year, were announced.
-Photographers in 140 countries submitted thousands of entries in 18 categories, taken either by an iPhone or iPad.
-The images could not be altered with a filter or Photoshop.
+Photographers in 140 countries submitted thousands of entries in 18 categories, taken either with an iPhone or iPad.
+The images could not be altered with a desktop filter or Photoshop.

 Many of the winning photos touch on the global issues and cultures that we cover on this blog.

-A Brazilian woman in a bright yellow traditional dress, standing at the doorway of a sky-blue building, won second place.
+A Brazilian woman in a bright yellow traditional dress, standing at the doorway of a sky-blue building, was among the winners.
 The photographer is Alexandre Weber of Switzerland.

-The third-place photo, taken by Zarni Myo Win, shows a street boy in Myanmar who lost his leg.
+Another winning photo, taken by Zarni Myo Win, shows a street boy in Myanmar who lost his leg.
 He watches his friends play soccer on a patch of dirt.

 The winning photos are very much in line with a trend that Kenan Aktulun, founder of the contest, has observed with iPhone photography.